Noah's Ark (1928 film): Reception

-Alva Johnson, writing in The New Yorker, stated that it was "widely concede to be the worst picture ever made".
+Alva Johnson, writing in The New Yorker, stated that it was "widely conceded to be the worst picture ever made".
 Mordaunt Hall, writing in The New York Times, stated that "this cumbersome production, one feels that it is a great test of patience".
-The New York Post review of the film stated that it was "A solid bore, with a very second rate war story in which everything from The Big Parade to date has been shabbily copied".
+The New York Posts review of the film stated that it was "A solid bore, with a very second rate war story in which everything from The Big Parade to date has been shabbily copied".

 Preservation status

 The original 2 hour and 15 minute release is believed to be lost.
 The film has been partially restored to the length of 108 minutes (including overture and exit music) by the UCLA Film and Television Archive in conjunction with the project American Moviemakers: The Dawn of Sound.

 A copy of the 1950s television release version is in the Library of Congress.

+As a work published in 1928, the film entered the public domain on January 1, 2024.

 Home media

 The film was released in laserdisc format in October 1993 from MGM/UA Home Video.
 A DVD version of the restored film was released in 2011 and is available from the Warner Archive Collection.